sammieatkins/accessibility-course/accessibility-course/src/content/lessons/02_WCAG/instruction.md

 ### Robust
 Can the site handle different tech and tools?
 Robust means your site should work across a wide range of browsers, screen readers, and assistive technologies — both now and as those tools evolve.
 That’s where clean, semantic HTML really matters.
 If your code is solid, assistive tech can do its job.
 If it’s a mess of div soup, it might work for you, but assistive tech will have no idea what to do with it.
 More on that in the [Semantic HTML](../07_semantic-HTML/instruction.md) lesson.

+## Click Around and Find Out
+Now that you know what WCAG is all about, it’s worth seeing how it’s actually structured in practice.

+The WCAG Quick Reference Guide is an interactive resource that lets you explore every guideline, success criterion, and technique in one place.
+You can filter by level (A, AA, AAA), by topic (like text, media, structure), or by technology.

+Take a few minutes to click around.
+Explore the different principles (POUR), and get a feel for how the success criteria are organized.
+It’s a great way to see how the guidelines translate into real decisions you’ll make while designing or coding a site.

+While you're there, check out the links next to each success criterion — the [Understanding](https://www.w3.org/WAI/WCAG22/Understanding/) pages explain the purpose and give real-world examples, while the [How to Meet](https://www.w3.org/WAI/WCAG22/quickref/#how-to-meet) sections offer practical guidance and techniques for implementation.
+You don’t need to memorize it all — just knowing where to look is half the battle.

 ## Final Thoughts

 So...
 WCAG.
 Hard to say, harder to ignore.
 If the internet is a house, WCAG is the building code.
 You can technically *not* follow it, but someone’s gonna trip over your uneven stairs, sue you, and you’ll deserve it.
 Alright, enough about lawsuits.
 Let’s get to work.